functional-koans/clojure-koans/README.md

 ### Installing dependencies

-Dependencies are installed automatically with lein 2, but if you are still using lein 1 run
+Dependencies are installed automatically with lein 2, but if for some reason you're on lein 1 and can't upgrade, you'll need to run

 `lein deps`

 which will download all dependencies you need to run the Clojure koans.

+I strongly recommend that you upgrade to lein 2 instead!

 ### Running the Koans

-If you're running from the zipfile or using lein 1, simply run
+If you're running from the zipfile, simply run

 `script/run` on Mac/\*nix